credmark/credmark-model-framework-py/docs/source/components.md

 See [e_03_address.py](https://github.com/credmark/credmark-models-py/blob/main/models/examples/e_03_address.py) on how to use this class.

-**2. Account(s):** Account simply holds an address.
+**2. Account(s):** {class}`~credmark.cmf.types.account.Account` simply holds an address.
 Accounts is a list of account instances which allows iteration through each account.

 See [e_04_account.py](https://github.com/credmark/credmark-models-py/blob/main/models/examples/e_04_account.py) on how to use this class.

-**3. Contract:** a contract is a subclass of Account which has a name, deployed transaction hash, abi, protocol name etc..
+**3. Contract:** a {class}`~credmark.cmf.types.contract.Contract` is a subclass of {class}`~credmark.cmf.types.account.Account` which has a name, deployed transaction hash, abi, protocol name etc.

 Object instantiation of this class will load all information available for the contract (against contract address provided as input) in our database and you can access whatever information you want from the object.

-See [e_05_contract.py](https://github.com/credmark/credmark-models-py/blob/main/models/examples/e_05_contract.py) on how to use this class.
+See the [Contract](contract_section) section for more details.
+See [e_05_contract.py](https://github.com/credmark/credmark-models-py/blob/main/models/examples/e_05_contract.py) for examples of how to use this class.

-**4. Token:** Token is a specific kind of contract; hence the Token class inherits from Contract class.
+**4. Token:** {class}`~credmark.cmf.types.token.Token` is a specific kind of contract; hence the Token class inherits from {class}`~credmark.cmf.types.contract.Contract` class.

 This class allows you to load token information with an address or symbol as well as get its price in USD Currently this class supports data load for erc20 token but we will support erc721 as well soon.

 See [e_06_token.py](https://github.com/credmark/credmark-models-py/blob/main/models/examples/e_06_token.py) on how to use this class.
 Token_data.py lists all erc20 tokens currently supported.

-**5. Price and TokenPairPrice:** these classes can be used to hold a price or a price of a token against a reference token (such as CMK-BTC, CMK-ETH etc.)
+**5. Price and TokenPairPrice:** The {class}`~credmark.cmf.types.price.Price` and {class}`~credmark.cmf.types.price.TokenPairPrice` classes can be used to hold a price or a price of a token against a reference token (such as CMK-BTC, CMK-ETH etc.)

-**6. Position:** this class holds a Token and an amount It can calculate its value based on the token price in USD.
+**6. Position:** A {class}`~credmark.cmf.types.position.Position` class holds a {class}`~credmark.cmf.types.token.Token` and an amount.
+It can calculate its value based on the token price in USD.
 You can also access the scaled amount property if you need the scaled amount of the erc20 token.

 Token_data.py lists all erc20 tokens currently supported.

-**7. Portfolio:** This class holds a list of positions.
+**7. Portfolio:** A {class}`~credmark.cmf.types.portfolio.Portfolio` class holds a list of {class}`~credmark.cmf.types.position.Position` instances.
 So, it can be used to calculate all positions within a wallet.

 ## Model Context

-Each model runs with a particular context, including the name of the blockchain, block number, and a configured web3 instance (among other things).
-The context can be passed along when the model calls other models.
+Each model runs with a particular context, including the block chain id, block number, and a configured web3 instance (among other things).
 The context’s web3 instance can be used to make RPC calls.
+It also enforces deterministic behavior for Models.

-The `ModelContext()` Class sets up the context for the model to run and can be accessed from a model as `self.context`.
+The {class}`~credmark.cmf.model.context.ModelContext` class is the context for the model and can be accessed from a model as `self.context`.
 The base code can be found [here](https://github.com/credmark/credmark-model-framework-py/blob/main/credmark/cmf/model/context.py).
 It provides an interface for models to run other models, call contracts, get ledger data, use a web3 instance etc.

-It also enforces deterministic behavior for Models.
 The key utilities in `ModelContext` are

 - web3
 - contract